tomato414941/search-engine/README.md

 ## Features

 - Web crawling with basic HTML parsing
-- Simple indexing of crawled pages
+- Indexing of crawled pages with advanced text preprocessing
 - Search functionality based on the created index
 - Web interface for easy searching
 - API endpoints for crawling and searching
 - Basic snippet generation for search results
 - Display of title, URL, snippet, and last crawled date in search results
+- Text preprocessing including tokenization, stop word removal, and stemming

 ## Future Plans

 - Implement respect for robots.txt files in the crawler
 - Add support for different content types (e.g., PDFs)
-- Enhance the indexing process with text preprocessing (stemming or lemmatization)
 - Implement a more sophisticated ranking algorithm
 - Add support for phrase searches and boolean operators
 - Implement pagination for search results